• Skip to primary navigation

 medium coarse bulgur wheat

-Saute the orzo or vermicelli in butter
+Sautéing the orzo or vermicelli in butter

-add the bulgur to the pan
+the bulgur is added to the pan

-Add hot chicken or vegetable stock, and combine all nicely.
-Bring it back to a boil, lower the heat and gently simmer with the lid on for 15 minutes or until the bulgur is soft.
+Bring it back to a boil, lower the heat, and gently simmer with the lid on for 15 minutes or until the bulgur is soft.

-• Let the pilaf rest before serving - When the bulgur is cooked, take the pan off the heat and let it rest for 10 minutes with the lid off.
-Gently stir with a fork to make the bulgur fluffy before serving.
+• When the bulgur is cooked, take the pan off the heat and let it rest for 10 minutes with the lid off.

 Serving Suggestions

-Turkish Bulgur Pilaf with Tomatoes complements most of the delicious Mediterranean dishes such as Lamb Shish Kebab, Turkish Chickpea Stew (Nohut Yahni), Inegol Kofte, Izmir Kofte (Smyrna Meatballs) or Islim Kebabi (Aubergine Meatball Wraps).
-You can also serve this versatile dish as a main meal with a side of salad, a bowl of yoghurt or mixed pickled vegetables.
+Turkish Bulgur Pilaf with Tomatoes complements most delicious Mediterranean dishes such as Lamb Shish Kebab, Turkish Lamb Stew With Chickpeas, Inegol Kofte, Izmir Kofte (Smyrna Meatballs), Musakhan - Sumac Chicken, Harissa Chicken, or Islim Kebabi (Aubergine Meatball Wraps).

-bulgur pilaf served with Izmir Kofte
+bulgur rice pilaf served with Izmir kofte

 What is bulgur rice good for?